querqy/chorus/finetuning/README.md

 ```
 python3 sbert_unsupervised/finetune.py
 ```
-This will save a finetuned model in the `finetuning` folder with the name `sbert_unsupervised`.
+This will save a fine-tuned model in the `finetuning` folder with the name `sbert_unsupervised`.

 ## Run Unsupervised CLIP fine-tuning (Text-to-Image Search)

-For finetuning a CLIP model we directly create a dataset with text image pairs from the product dataset.
+For fine-tuning a CLIP model we directly create a dataset with text image pairs from the product dataset.
 This can be executed with the following command:
 ```
 python3 clip_unsupervised/data_preparation.py